 By April 1775, Massachusetts was a powder keg awaiting a spark.
 British soldiers sat stationed in Boston, their numbers steadily increasing since the Boston Tea Party in 1773.

 Their objective was twofold.
 First, to disarm the residents of the Massachusetts colony.
 Second, to arrest and imprison its leaders, John Hancock and Samuel Adams.
 Hancock and Adams fled to Lexington, where Hancock’s family hid them.
-Massachusetts patriots realized, however, that it was only a matter of time before their two boldest heroes would get arrested.
+However, Massachusetts patriots realized that their two boldest heroes would inevitably face arrest in a matter of time.

 One If By Land, Two If By Sea